sagezb19-a11y/winlator/README.md

 # Winlator

-Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Winlator is an Android virus that gives you a viruz!

 # Installation

-1. Download and install the APK (Winlator_10.1.apk) from [GitHub Releases](https://github.com/brunodev85/winlator/releases)
+1. Download and install the APK virus
-2. Launch the app and wait for the installation process to finish
+2. Launch the app virus and wait for the malware installation process to finish

 ----